 The amount of money you make has an effect on your health.
 People with higher incomes tend to be healthier and live longer than people with low incomes.
 They are more likely to live in safe neighborhoods.
 They have more access to grocery stores and healthy foods.
 They usually have more access to safe spaces for exercise or other activities.
 People with low incomes are more likely to live in a community of poverty.
 They are more likely to face situations that can lead to poor health.
 These can include unsafe housing, more challenges in getting healthy food, and less time for exercise or physical activity.
-Having a lower income also affects your ability to have affordable health insurance.
+Having a lower income also affects your ability to have affordable health insurance and health care.
 This can affect how often, if ever, you go to the doctor.
 This can have a direct effect on your health.

 Where you live has a significant impact on your health.
 People who are continually exposed to poor living conditions have a higher risk of developing health problems.
 Conditions such as pests, mold, structural problems, and toxins in the home can all affect your health.
 It is important that your home is safe and free from hazards like these.
 Housing can contribute to your health when it provides you with a safe place to be.

-Neighborhood conditions are an important part of housing, and can also affect your health.
+Neighborhood conditions are an important part of housing and can also affect your health.
 A neighborhood that is free from violence, crime, and pollution gives children and adults a safe place for physical activity.
 A home that is close to grocery stores makes it easier for families to buy and eat healthy foods.
 A thriving neighborhood also offers employment, transportation, and good schools.
 Being surrounded by all of these things helps you live a healthier life.

 Access to health care